SujoyMondol/syllabus-to-calendar/README.md

 2. Obtain your API key from the dashboard
 3. Add it to your environment variables

-### Optional: OpenAI API
+###  OpenAI API
-For advanced text processing and date extraction, you can integrate OpenAI's API:
+For advanced text processing and date extraction, we have integrated OpenAI's API:

 1. Sign up for an OpenAI account
 2. Obtain your API key